TanviKambli6118/AI-Chatbot/README.md

 Chatbot responds instantly
 It remembers previous conversation

-Example:
+Example:<br>
 You: What is AI? <br>
 Bot: Artificial Intelligence (AI) refers to the simulation of human intelligence in machines...

 🧠 How It Works
-Stores chat in session memory
+1. Stores chat in session memory
-Sends conversation history to OpenRouter API
+2. Sends conversation history to OpenRouter API
-Receives AI-generated response
+3. Receives AI-generated response
-Updates memory for continuous conversation
+4. Updates memory for continuous conversation

 🔒 Security Note
-⚠️ Do NOT expose your API key
+Do NOT expose your API key
 Never hardcode API key in code
 Use environment variables
 Keep your key private